William Rainsborowe

-Life
+Earlier life

 Rainsborowe's birth and early years are obscure.
 William's brother was the Leveller Thomas Rainsborough so it is more than certain he was born in Wapping London England.
 His father, William Rainsborough, was a captain and Vice-Admiral in the Royal Navy, and later Ambassador to Morocco (at which time he declined an Hereditary Knighthood).

 In later years William held Property in Wapping and Shadwell London.
 He also had a home in Putney London, as his brother Thomas stayed there during the Putney Debates of 1647.